Truc4p/derma-mind/PROJECT_DOCUMENTATION.md

 ## Overview

 **Skin Study** is a comprehensive web and mobile platform that leverages artificial intelligence and vector search technology to provide personalized skincare advice, ingredient analysis, and dermatological education.
-The platform features an AI-powered dermatologist assistant, RAG (Retrieval-Augmented Generation) system, and extensive skincare knowledge base.
+The platform features an AI-powered dermatologist assistant with RAG (Retrieval-Augmented Generation) system, voice-to-text and text-to-speech capabilities, live voice chat, searchable conversation history, and an extensive skincare knowledge base powered by 10 professional dermatology textbooks.

 ## Technology Stack